bm16ton/yoga-c630-linux-kernel/Documentation/virt/kvm/api.rst

 flags of a GFN have the DIRTY bit cleared, meaning that it has harvested all the dirty GFNs that were available.

+Note that on weakly ordered architectures, userspace accesses to the ring buffer (and more specifically the 'flags' field) must be ordered, using load-acquire/store-release accessors when available, or any other memory barrier that will ensure this ordering.

 It's not necessary for userspace to harvest the all dirty GFNs at once.
 However it must collect the dirty GFNs in sequence, i.e., the userspace program cannot skip one dirty GFN to collect the one next to it.